ezrosent/frawk/info/performance.md

 columns, tsv-utils was only run on TSV versions of both files, and xsv was not included because there is no way to persuade it to _just_ compute a sum.

-As can be seen below, frawk in parallel mode was the fastest utility in terms of wall-time, and on a per-core basis frawk was faster than mawk and gawk but slower than tsv-utils.
+As can be seen below, frawk in parallel mode was the fastest utility in terms of wall-time on MacOS, but it is slightly slower on the Linux hardware; on a per-core basis frawk was faster than mawk and gawk but slower than tsv-utils on both configurations.

+**MacOS**
 | Program | Format | Running Time (TREE_GRM_ESTN) | Throughput (TREE_GRM_ESTN) | Running Time (all_train) | Throughput (all_train) |
 | -- | -- | -- | -- | -- | -- |
 | mawk | TSV | 42.5s (41.0s + 1.5s) | 185.7 MB/s | 10.9s (9.9s + 1.1s) | 477.1 MB/s |